MostAwesomeDude/construct/docs/index.rst

 --------------
 Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 and pypy pypy3 implementation.

-Best should be 3.6 and pypy because they both support ordered keyword arguments which comes handy when declaring Struct members or manually crafting Containers.
+Best should be 3.6 because it supports ordered keyword arguments which comes handy when declaring Struct members or manually crafting Containers.

 User Guide
 ==========

-Sections marked with ** are stale and broken.

 .. toctree::
    :maxdepth: 2